pot4e/Nodes/nubit/README.md

 rm -r ~/.nubit-light-nubit-alphatestnet-1/keys/
 ```

-Please ignore it command above, if you would like to keep it.
+Please ignore it command above, if you would like to keep the key.

 ### Import wallet with mnemonic

 ```bash
 $HOME/nubit-node/bin/nkey  add $YOUR_WALLET_NAME --recover --keyring-backend test --node.type $NODE_TYPE --p2p.network $NETWORK
 ```

+When run it, you are asked to enter the mnemonic phrase

 ### Check wallet exists